 We have recommended the following goals consistently for the past few years.
-The 2020 COVID-19 pandemic and related lockdowns, however, have only served to elevate the importance of pursuing them.
-The sudden, massive transition in Q1 2020 to remote environments for most companies’ employees has accelerated the move of infrastructure and services to the cloud and the need for a better trained workforce.
+The COVID-19 pandemic and related lockdowns, however, have only served to elevate the importance of pursuing them.
+The resulting sudden, massive transition to remote environments for most companies’ employees has accelerated the move of infrastructure and services to the cloud and the need for a better trained workforce.

 Create Your Technology ROADmap